Islamic feminism: Nineteenth century

 The modern movement of Islamic feminism began in the nineteenth century.

+Rokeya Sakhawat Hossain, also known as Begum Rokeya (1880 - 1932) was a writer, educator and the earliest intellectual of Islamic feminism from Bengal.
+She struggled women's education and advocated for gender-based equality amongst Bengali Muslims, a community that was socio-economically and culturally deeply maginalised in colonial Bengal.
+Through her writings and activism, she sharply criticized the entrenched patriarchy of South Asian society and condemned the practice of purdah, the veiling and segregation of women.
+In works such as Sultana’s Dream (1905), the earliest utopian Islamic feminist science fiction and Abarodhbasini (1931), she imagined alternatives to male-dominated social orders and exposed the injustices faced by women in seclusion.
+In 1911, she established the first ever girls' school, Sakhawat Memorial Girls’ School in Calcutta to provide formal education for Muslim girls, often persuading conservative families to enroll their daughters by agreeing to preserve cultural customs within the classroom.
+She was very influential amongst Bengalis and her legacy is celebrated in modern-day Bangladesh.

 Aisha Taymur (1840 - 1902) was a prominent writer and early activist for women's rights in Egypt.
 Taymur's writings criticized male domination over women and celebrated women's intellect and courage.

 Another early Muslim feminist activist and writer was Zaynab Fawwaz (1860 - 1914).
 Fawwaz argued for women's social and intellectual quality with men and wrote a book of biographies of famous women.

-An early feminist activist in the Bengal region was Rokeya Sakhawat Hossain, known as Begum Rokeya (1880 - 1932).
-Hossain was an activist for women's education and writer.
-She criticized patriarchy in South Asian societies and the practice of purdah, the veiling and segregation of women.

 Egyptian jurist Qasim Amin, the author of the 1899 pioneering book Women's Liberation (Tahrir al-Mar'a), is often described as the father of the Egyptian feminist movement.
 In his work, Amin criticized some of the practices prevalent in his society at the time, such as polygyny, the veil, and purdah, i.e. sex segregation in Islam.
 He condemned them as un-Islamic and contradictory to the true spirit of Islam.
 His work had an enormous influence on women's political movements throughout the Islamic and Arab world, and is read and cited today.

 Despite Qasim Amin's effects on modern-day Islamic feminist movements, present-day scholar Leila Ahmed considers his works both androcentric and colonialist.
 Muhammad 'Abdu, an Egyptian nationalist and proponent of Islamic modernism, could easily have written the chapters of his work that show honest considerations of the negative effects of the veil on women.
 Amin even posed many male-centered misconceptions about women, such as their inability to experience love, that women needlessly talk about their husbands outside their presence, and that Muslim marriage is based on ignorance and sensuality, of which women were the chief source.

 Lesser known, however, are the women who preceded Amin in their feminist critique of their societies.
 The women's press in Egypt started voicing such concerns since its very first issues in 1892.
 Egyptian, Turkish, Iranian, Syrian and Lebanese women and men had been reading European feminist magazines even a decade earlier, and discussed their relevance to the Middle East in the general press.